6 must visit Leh Ladakh Palaces before they disappear

 Reached by: Climbing a trail and few stairs; moderate level

-The Shey Palace was the summer capital of medieval Ladakh region.
-It is located on the hilltop beside the Indus River and one need to climbs a trail and few stairs to reach the palace.
+The Shey Palace was the summer capital of the medieval Ladakh region.
+It is located on the hilltop beside the Indus River and one needs to climbs a trail and few stairs to reach the palace.
 The Palace is intact and is maintained by ASI but the fortress ahead to it is a complete wreck.
 The Palace is made of mud, mortar, and wood, with the overhanging balconies.

 Shey Palace and the Shey monastery were built by Deldan Namgyal, the 6th king of Ladakh in memory of his father Sengge Namgyal (Leh Palace).
 In the 19th century, when the Dogra King invaded Ladakh, the royal family left this Palace too along with Leh Palace and moved to Stok Palace.
 The Palace has the largest Namgyal Chorten which is the Victory Stupa of Ladakh and its top of which is made of gold.